5 Cheery Ways to Enjoy Christmas on a Budget

 • Extra tips for your favorite waitress or hairdresser

-• Holiday family pictures
+• Holiday family pictures and outfits

 Next, set reasonable boundaries for whom you may choose to buy gifts.
 Setting boundaries can help ensure that everyone involved in the giftgiving process is comfortable and that expectations are managed.
 Boundaries can also help to keep the focus on the spirit of giving, rather than on material possessions.